 More information is available at www.lsu.edu/cmst or by contacting our undergraduate advisor Mr. Kent Filbel (kfilli@lsu.edu), whose hours are posted at his office, 135 Coates Hall.

-COURSE SHCEDULE (Schedule is subject to change):
+COURSE SHCEDULE is on Moodle and is subject to change